streichsbaer/HackMePlease/README.md

 ### Do it!
-[A Vulnerable Node.js App for Ninjas](http://xxx.herokuapp.com/) to exploit, toast, and fix.
+[Click here](http://hackmeplease.herokuapp.com/) to exploit, toast, and fix.

 ##### Default user accounts
 The database comes pre-populated with these user accounts created as part of the seed data -